tuupola/php-docker-k8s/apache/README.md

 $ docker compose up
 ```

 Or as a docker stack which is a more production like setup.
-The stack has instances of PHP 8.1 as an Apache module load balanced by the swarm routing mesh.
+The stack has three instances of PHP 8.1 as an Apache module load balanced by the swarm routing mesh.
 Single MariaDB instance also in the swarm.

 ```
 $ docker compose build
 $ docker stack deploy -c stack.yaml slim
 ```

-Verify that the [basic route](https://github.com/tuupola/slim-docker/blob/apache-php/app.php#L43-L51) is working.
+Verify that the basic route is working.

 ```
-$ curl --ipv4 --include localhost
+$ curl --ipv4 --include example.localhost
 HTTP/1.1 200 OK
 Date: Thu, 08 Dec 2022 09:00:54 GMT
 Server: Apache/2.4.54 (Debian)